delucianina/Vehicle_Builder/README.md

 - exit program (broken; will be fixed in future versions.
 For now, input ^C to leave program)

 There are known bugs in this program.
 It is a work in progress!
-Fine a video walkthrough of the application's currentfunctionality here: https://youtu.be/OXCXnBNM5c8
+Find a video walkthrough of the application's current functionality here: https://youtu.be/OXCXnBNM5c8

 ## Credits
 I created this app using Inquirer to take user input.
 ## License
   This project is licensed under the MIT No Attribution License license. <br>For more information, please visit: [Link to more info about MIT No Attribution License](https://opensource.org/license/mit-0)
 ## Testing
 I tested it myself, but feel free to test it as well!
+There are a few known bugs in the application (listed in the [usage section](#usage)).
 ## Questions
 Link to developer GitHub profile: https://github.com/delucianina